 The program is designed for a variety of students with academic backgrounds including but not limited to the sciences, mathematics, agriculture, environmental sciences, forestry, fisheries and wildlife, oceanography, ecology and science and mathematics education.

-Potential doctoral students whose goal is to become a science or mathematics educational researcher or leader in this arena may be considered for the School-Based Science or Mathematics Educators focus.
-Typically, these applicants have been prepared and been licensed to teach science or mathematics in public schools at the elementary, middle, high school level, and have at least three successful years of teaching experience and/or supervisory experience.
-Those exhibiting adequate background in the earth, biological, physical, computer, and/or mathematical sciences, or engineering will pursue graduate work in their chosen field.
-Those with less preparation in technical course work would pursue graduate work in fields such as psychology, sociology, and/or anthropology.
+Potential doctoral students whose goal is to become a science or mathematics educational researcher or leader may be considered for the research on K-12 science and mathematics specialization.
+Typically, applicants are licensed or certified to teach science or mathematics at the elementary, middle, or high school level, and for optimal consideration have at least three years of teaching experience and/or supervisory experience.
+3.0 GPA or better is required.
+Master's degree or equivalent coursework is highly recommended.

-Potential doctoral students whose goal is to conduct science or mathematics educational research/evaluation in free-choice/non-formal learning environments or to be a leader in this arena may be considered for the Free-Choice/Non-Formal Learning Professional focus.
-Applicants would typically have a strong academic background in science, mathematics, computer science, or engineering and may have had work experience in museums, science centers, and other community-based organizations such as scouting, youth-serving organizations or zoos or aquaria.
+Potential doctoral students whose goal is to conduct science or mathematics educational research/evaluation in free-choice/non-formal learning environments or to be a leader in this arena may be considered for the Free-Choice/Non-Formal Learning specialization.
+Applicants would typically have a strong academic background in science, mathematics, computer science, or engineering and are encouraged to have had work experience in museums, science centers, and other community-based organizations such as scouting, youth-serving organizations or zoos or aquaria.
+3.0 GPA or better is required.
+Master's degree or equivalent coursework is highly recommended.
+Learn more about free-choice learning.

 For more information: